Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

-Note: when it comes to holding public keys in the PK layer, depending on how the rest of the code is structured, it may be worth holding the key data in memory controlled by the PK layer as opposed to a PSA key slot, moving it to a slot only when needed (see current `ecdsa_verify_wrap` when `MBEDTLS_USE_PSA_CRYPTO` is defined)  For example, when parsing a large number, N, of X.509 certificates (for example the list of trusted roots), it might be undesirable to use N PSA key slots for their public keys as long as the certs are loaded.
+Note: when it comes to holding public keys in the PK layer, depending on how the rest of the code is structured, it may be worth holding the key data in memory controlled by the PK layer as opposed to a PSA key slot, moving it to a slot only when needed (see current `ecdsa_verify_wrap`)  For example, when parsing a large number, N, of X.509 certificates (for example the list of trusted roots), it might be undesirable to use N PSA key slots for their public keys as long as the certs are loaded.
 OTOH, this could also be addressed by merging the "X.509 parsing on-demand" (#2478), and then the public key data would be held as bytes in the X.509 CRT structure, and only moved to a PK context / PSA slot when it's actually used.

 Note: the PK layer actually consists of two relatively distinct parts: crypto operations, which will be covered by PSA, and parsing/writing (exporting)